Spotify Technology S.A. (SPOT) Reveals an Earnings Mystery

 SPOT’s Market Performance

-SPOT stocks went down by -6.39% for the week, with a monthly drop of -5.49% and a quarterly performance of -20.06%, while its annual performance rate touched -9.13%.
-The volatility ratio for the week stands at 3.09% while the volatility levels for the past 30 days are set at 2.77% for Spotify Technology S.A..
-The simple moving average for the period of the last 20 days is -8.73% for SPOT stocks with a simple moving average of -18.68% for the last 200 days.
+SPOT stocks went up by 5.31% for the week, with a monthly drop of -8.91% and a quarterly performance of -9.42%, while its annual performance rate touched -6.65%.
+The volatility ratio for the week stands at 3.79% while the volatility levels for the past 30 days are set at 2.96% for Spotify Technology S.A..
+The simple moving average for the period of the last 20 days is -1.69% for SPOT stocks with a simple moving average of -13.55% for the last 200 days.

 Analysts’ Opinion of SPOT